Mbende Jerusarema dance: Description

 The dance is characterized by seductive, acrobatic waist-shaking and hip motions by women in sync with males, with both dancers culminating with intense pelvic thrusts directed towards each other, causing audience ecstasy.
 These movements made the dance controversial among missionaries, who mistook them for sexually graphic and suggestive moves.
 One master drummer performs the music, which is accompanied by clappers, rattles, and costumes.
 Drumming, singing, clapping, and rattle playing combine to create a polyrhythmic sound that propels the dancers forward.
 During the dance, there are two main areas of activity: a line of musicians who are constantly playing the beats, and a group of ladies and men who take turns dancing.

-Asante's (1985) assessment of Jerusarema as a 'image dance,' in the sense that it imitates an animal, sheds light on the dance.
+Asante's (1985) assessment of Jerusarema as an 'image dance,' in the sense that it imitates an animal, sheds light on the dance.
 However, in the instance of mbende (mouse/mole), the goal is to use the mouse as a symbol of rapidity, fertility, sexuality, and family, rather than just imitating it.
 While the picture and characteristics of a mouse are projected, there is minimal actual imitating or caricaturing of a mouse.
 The men, on the other hand, frequently crouch while jerking both arms and forcefully kicking the ground with the right leg, as if imitating a tunneling mole kicking soil to the surface, throughout the dance.